ZengwxLink/ZengwxLink.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I am Kefan Tang, a third-year Ph.D. student at the School of Electronic Engineering, Xidian University, supervised by [Prof. Xinbo Gao](https://see.xidian.edu.cn/faculty/xbgao/).
-Prior to that, I received a B.E. degree in Automation from Dalian Maritime University in 2020.
-My research interests include Multimodal Information Retrieval, Computer Vision, and Natural Language Processing.
+Prior to that, I received a B.E. degree in Automation from Dalian Maritime University in 2020. <!--I'm currently a visiting student at [NExT++ Lab](https://www.nextcenter.org/) at the National University of Singapore, advised by [Prof. Tat-Seng Chua](https://www.comp.nus.edu.sg/cs/people/chuats/).--> My research interests include Multimodal Information Retrieval, Computer Vision, and Natural Language Processing.

 # 🔥 News
 - *2024.07*: &nbsp;🎉🎉 One paper was accepted to IEEE Transactions on Multimedia (TMM).
+- *2024.09*: &nbsp;🎉🎉 One paper was accepted to Journal of Environmental Management (JEMA).

 # 📝 Publications